 MoDOT actively seeks feedback from the people it serves.
 In 2012, MoDOT created a statewide call system and enhanced its online call report system that enables customer service representatives to work across seven district boundaries in a one-team approach.
-Since implementation, customer perceptions of MoDOT's politeness, responsiveness and clarity increased, resulting in improved customer satisfaction.
+Since implementation, customer perceptions of MoDOT's politeness, responsiveness and clarity increased, resulting in an overall improved customer satisfaction.

-Overall, when comparing the fourth quarter of 2015 to 2014, most of MoDOT's customer service results remain relatively consistent.
-Customers surveyed indicated 84 percent satisfaction with MoDOT's customer service as compared to 85 percent in the same quarter of 2014.
-Customers who were satisfied with politeness of responses stayed the same at 97 percent.
-Clarity of responses increased from 85 percent to 88 percent.
-Satisfaction with responsiveness stayed the same at 90 percent.
-The average time to complete customer requests during this quarter increased from 1.7 to 2.0 days.
-When comparing annual information from 2014 to 2015, overall satisfaction increased one percent to 84 percent, while politeness, clarity and responsiveness all stayed the same at 97, 88 and 90 percent, respectively.
+Overall, when compared to the third quarter of 2015 to the third quarter of 2014, most of the results remain relatively consistent.
+Customers surveyed indicated 83 percent satisfaction with MoDOT's customer service as compared to 81 percent in the same quarter of 2014.
+Customers who were satisfied with politeness of responses decreased slightly to 96 percent from 97 percent.
+Clarity of responses increased slightly from 86 percent to 87 percent.
+Satisfaction with responsiveness decreased from 90 percent to 87 percent.
+The average time to complete customer requests during this quarter increased from 1.8 to 2.1 days.